-The first test condition will be established by applying approximately 2.8 liters2 of water to the top of the columns, under atmospheric pressure, at a flow rate of approximately 2 ml/minute using a peristaltic pump or other suitable device.
+In the first test column, approximately 150% of the average annual rainfall at the Site will be applied to the top of the column and allowed to percolate into the soil column.
+A total of 2.8 liters2 of water will be introduced to the top of the column, under atmospheric pressure, at a flow rate of approximately 2 ml/minute using a peristaltic pump or other suitable device.
 The water will be allowed to percolate through the soil column by gravity.
-The advancement of the percolation front will be monitored as a function of time until the water drains through the bottom of the column or stops migrating downward.
+The advancement of the percolation front will be measured as a function of time until the water drains through the bottom of the column or stops migrating downward.
 If sufficient water drains through the column, it will be collected and sampled for the parameters specified in Table 3.

-After the initial flushing volume (2.8 liters) has been applied to the columns and this water has either drained through the columns or stopped migrating downward, the second test condition will be initiated in each column.
-Additional water will be applied to the top of the columns as described above, until a total volume of 26.1 liters (approximately 2 pore volumes of water) has been introduced.
-At an addition rate of 2 mL/min, this will be approximately 8 days of continuous flushing.
+In test columns 2, 3, and 4, water will be continuously applied to the top of the columns as described above, until a total volume of 26.1 liters (approximately 2 pore volumes of water) has been introduced.
+At an addition rate of 2 mL/min, this will be approximately 9 days of continuous flushing.
 Water samples will be collected from the bottom of the column each day and analyzed for the parameters specified in Table 3.

-Upon completion of the column tests, soil from the test columns will be re-homogenized, sampled, and analyzed for the parameters specified in Table 2.
+Upon completion of the column tests, soil from the test columns will be re-homogenized, sampled, and analyzed for the parameters specified in Table 2, and the laboratory will prepare a final report of test conditions, observations, and analytical results.